Get Rid of Phorid Flies

-Both the Phorid Fly and the Fruit Flies are small flies.
+Both the Phorid fly and the Fruit fly are small flies.
 They come from two different fly families and are often are mistaken for each other.
 They are about 1/8 in long and somewhat similar looking, but their biology and management are very different.
-The drain fly/moth fly and the phorid flies are both common in drains, however occasionally the fruit fly may come from a drain area.
+The drain fly/moth fly and the phorid flies are both common in drains.
 Understanding the different breeding sources for the different flies will help you in identifying and managing the respective flies.
 The other flies that are found around drains are: Fruit Flies, Drain Flies and Sphaerocierid Flies.

 It is necessary to inspect for breeding sites and remove them.
 Also look for potential breeding sites and eliminate those.
-There are many potential areas that serve as a breeding site, so this is the most difficult area of control.
+Many potential areas serve as a breeding site, so this is the most challenging area of control.
 It is crucial to regularly clean floor drains.
 Bleach and hot water will not eliminate fly larvae breeding in a drain.
 Use Invade Bio products instead to eat the organic matter.

 If the Phorid flies are breeding in the soil under a concrete slab, the only way to eliminate the infestation is to remove the contaminated soil by breaking through the slab and replacing the soil.
-Any broken pipes need to repaired.
-Although this is costly, drilling and treating the infested soil under the slab with residual insecticides does not work.
+Any broken pipes need repair.
+Drilling and treating the infested soil under the slab with residual insecticides does not work.

-Invade Bio Foam is another another type of Invade Bio product; particulary useful in commercial establishments.
+Invade Bio Foam is another another type of Invade Bio product; particularly useful in commercial establishments.
 It is a concentrated bio liquid with the use of a foamer.
-Invade Bio Foam contains concentrated scum eating, odor eliminating microbes and foaming agent.
+Invade Bio Foam contains concentrated scum-eating, odor eliminating microbes and foaming agent.
 Use this a part of an integrated pest management tool.
 Use 1 oz per quart, 4 oz per gallon.
 Apply using a B&G VersaFoamer HH or sprayer to cracks, crevices and drains where small flies breed.
 The foam and citrus combination will digest the organic debris present as part of pest management.
-Ultra-concentrated InVade Bio Foam is mixed with water at a rate of 4 oz per gallon (1 oz per quart) and applied using Foam Sprayers.
+Mix Ultra-concentrated InVade Bio Foam with water at a rate of 4 oz per gallon (1 oz per quart) and applied using Foam Sprayers.